m040601/my-awesome-stars/README.md

 - [iocage_legacy](https://github.com/iocage/iocage_legacy) - FreeBSD jail manager
 - [inox-patchset](https://github.com/gcarq/inox-patchset) - Inox patchset tries to provide a minimal Chromium based browser with focus on privacy by disabling data transmission to Google.
 - [pangitive](https://github.com/Qeole/pangitive) - Static blog generator based on pandoc and on Git hooks − this is a fork of fugitive static blog generator
-- [c](https://github.com/Jonovono/c) - Give folders or directories comments and view them easy.
 - [bash-doxygen](https://github.com/Anvil/bash-doxygen) - A doxygen filter for bash scripts
 - [dotsync](https://github.com/dotphiles/dotsync) - Sync dotfiles between multiple machines from a git repo or push using rsync
-- [junest](https://github.com/fsquillace/junest) - The Arch Linux based distro that runs upon any Linux distros without root access
+- [junest](https://github.com/fsquillace/junest) - The lightweight Arch Linux based distro that runs upon any Linux distros without root access
 - [ok.sh](https://github.com/whiteinge/ok.sh) - A Bourne shell GitHub API client library focused on interfacing with shell scripts
 - [pkgbuilds](https://github.com/Outernet-Project/pkgbuilds) - Source files for Arch repos
 - [orx-rpi](https://github.com/Outernet-Project/orx-rpi) - ORx build for Raspberry Pi
 - [orx-install](https://github.com/Outernet-Project/orx-install) - ORx install scripts
 - [dotfiles](https://github.com/thcipriani/dotfiles) - Tyler Cipriani's dotfiles
 - [dotfiles](https://github.com/noctuid/dotfiles) - Mouseless Workflow (WIP)
-- [snotes](https://github.com/v4hn/snotes) - a simple system for organizing your notes
 - [soa-aur](https://github.com/SqueezeOnArch/soa-aur) - Squeeze on Arch (SOA) Arch User Repository
 - [packages](https://github.com/archphile/packages) - packages used in Archphile distribution
 - [recipe](https://github.com/archphile/recipe) - installation scripts and files needed for Archphile
+- [pimusicbox](https://github.com/pimusicbox/pimusicbox) - An image (SD-card) to turn the Raspberry Pi into an easy to use MusicBox with Spotify playback and AirTunes streaming
 - [confi](https://github.com/b79/confi) - configuration files & shell scripts for a Linux environment
 - [git-hub](https://github.com/ingydotnet/git-hub) - Do GitHub operations from the `git` command
 - [vhs](https://github.com/sri-arjuna/vhs) - Video Handler Script, using ffmpeg
 - [tui](https://github.com/sri-arjuna/tui) - A line based Text User Interface framework for scripts
 - [fadecut](https://github.com/fadecut/fadecut) - toolset to rip audiostreams, cut, fade in/out and tag the resulting audiofiles  fadecut is a script to rip audio files from a livestream and to process them  automatically.
 Beginning and ending fo the audio files will be cut and faded  in/out.
 So logos and advertising of radio stations will be automatically  removed.
 In streaming mode fadecut is ripping audio files using streamripper.
 The  downloaded audio files are cutted using silence detection and then faded in  and out.
 Subsequently, the files are encoded to either ogg or mp3 and tagged  with tags (title, artist, genre and comment provided).
 In file mode fadecut is just processing already ripped audio files.
 An audio file which has already been processed is detected and will not be  processed again.
 Not desired songs can be stored in a separate directory.
 This  files are not processed anymore too.
 - [rsyncbtrfs](https://github.com/oxplot/rsyncbtrfs) - Backup tool combining rsync and btrfs
-- [dotfiles](https://github.com/bamos/dotfiles) - ♥ Arch Linux, OSX, mutt, xmonad, i3, vim, emacs, zsh, mpv, cmus
 - [babun](https://github.com/babun/babun) - Babun - a Windows shell you will love!
 - [fzf-contrib](https://github.com/D630/fzf-contrib) - [Discontinued] :cherry_blossom: Organize useful code snippets around https://github.com/junegunn/fzf
 - [sentaku](https://github.com/rcmdnk/sentaku) - Utility to make sentaku (selection, 選択(sentaku)) window with shell command.